Suzanna-Linn/slua/docs/moving-operators.md

 The SLua datatype vector internally uses a Luau datatype vector and inherits some functions from Luau.
 We can't use the :method notation, we have to call them on vector:
 - vector.magnitude( myVec ) : returns a number, same as ll.VecMag().
 - vector.normalize( myVec ) : returns a vector, same as ll.VecNorm().
-- vector.dot( myVec1, myVec2 ) : the dot product, returns a number, same as myVec1 * myVec2 in LSL (not in SLua).
+- vector.dot( myVec1, myVec2 ) : the dot product, returns a number, same as myVec1 * myVec2 in LSL (but not in SLua).
 - vector.cross( myVec1, myVec2 ) : the cross product, returns a vector, same as myVec1 % myVec2 in LSL and SLua.
 - vector.angle( myVec1, myVec2 ) : returns a number, the angle between the two vectors.